ghall89/math-api/README.md

 - `/subtract` - Subtract the second number from the first.
 - `/multiply` - Multiply both numbers.
 - `/divide` - Divide the second number from the first.
+- `/random` - Generate a random number between the first and second numbers.

 ### Headers

 You must provide 2 items in the header named `firstnum` and `secondnum`, and they must be integers.

+When using `/random`, `firstnum` should be less than `secondnum`.